examples/test_Molecules.jl

 end

-PMD Fig. (a) shows the PMD of the hydrogen molecule's HOMO orbital 1s$\sigma_{\rm{g}}$, which is mainly contributed by the in-phase combination of two 1s orbitals from the two hydrogen atoms.
-The overall shape of the orbital is similar to a sphere, which is consistent with the lowest order [$\nu=(n_\xi,m)=(0,0)$] squared structure factor $\abs{G_{00}}^2$ shown in the structure factor Fig. (a), and finally leads to the evenly-distributed ring-like shape of the PMD.
+Fig. (a) displays the PMD of the hydrogen molecule's HOMO orbital, $1\rm{s}\sigma_{\rm{g}}$, which primarily arises from the in-phase combination of the two 1s orbitals of the hydrogen atoms.
+The overall spherical shape of the orbital is consistent with the lowest-order [$\nu=(n_\xi,m)=(0,0)$] squared structure factor $\abs{G_{00}}^2$ shown in sub figure (a), resulting in the evenly distributed ring-like structure of the PMD.

-The carbon monoxide (CO) molecule is a heteronuclear diatomic molecule, whose HOMO orbital is named after 3$\sigma_{\rm{g}}$.
-The 3$\sigma_{\rm{g}}$ orbital of CO molecule is different from a conventional $\sigma_{\rm{g}}$ orbital of a homonuclear molecule in that the electron density is concentrated more on the carbon atom [see the structure factor Fig. (b)], which results in a dramatic increase in the squared structure factor and ionization probability when the negative electric field points towards the carbon atom.
-Such a localized peak in the ring structure is observed in the PMD of CO molecule in PMD Fig. (b).
+The carbon monoxide (CO) molecule, a heteronuclear diatomic molecule, has a HOMO orbital designated as $3\sigma_{\rm{g}}$.
+The $3\sigma_{\rm{g}}$ orbital of the CO molecule differs from a conventional $\sigma_{\rm{g}}$ orbital of a homonuclear molecule, as the electron density is predominantly localized on the carbon atom.
+This localization leads to a significant increase in the squared structure factor and ionization probability when the negative electric field is oriented toward the carbon atom.
+This localized peak within the ring structure is evident in the PMD of the CO molecule, as shown in sub figure (b).

-), have $x-z$ and $y-z$ as their nodal planes, hence the rotating electric field in the $x-y$ plane "sees" a four-lobe structure, which is revealed in the PMDs in Figs. (c1) and (d1).
-Whereas the oxygen's "α-HOMO-1" (another one of 2p$\pi_{\rm{u}}$) and the benzene's "HOMO-1" (2p$\pi_2$), each have a nodal plane on the $x-y$ plane, which indicates that in the zeroth order ($m=0$), the outgoing electron waves that are contributed by the "$+$" parts and the "$-$" parts of the orbital cancel out each other, leading to a net-zero ionization probability.
-For non-zero-$m$ channels we have $\mathcal{W}_\nu(F,\kt=0)\equiv 0$ [see Eq.
-(57) in WFAT], hence a nodal ring which corresponds to zero initial momenta $\kt=0$ would appear in the PMDs of Figs. (c2) and (d2).
-Under such circumstance, the ionization gets suppressed, and the first-order channels ($m=\pm 1$) would take dominance in the contribution of ionization probability.
+The HOMOs of the oxygen ($\rm{O_2}$) and benzene ($\rm{C_6H_6}$) molecules, depicted in sub figures (c) and (d), respectively, are degenerate orbitals with $\pi$ symmetry.
+The oxygen molecule's "α-HOMO" (one of the 2p$\pi_{\rm{u}}$ orbitals) and the benzene molecule's "HOMO" ($2\rm{p}\pi_3$), after a rotation of rot_β=90°, exhibit nodal planes along the $x-z$ and $y-z$ directions, respectively.
+Consequently, the rotating electric field in the $x-y$ plane interacts with a four-lobe structure, as revealed in the PMDs shown in sub figures (c1) and (d1).
+In contrast, the oxygen molecule's "α-HOMO-1" (another $2\rm{p}\pi_{\rm{u}}$ orbital) and the benzene molecule's "HOMO-1" ($2\rm{p}\pi_2$) each possess a nodal plane in the $x-y$ plane.
+This implies that, in the zeroth order ($m=0$), the outgoing electron waves originating from the "$+$" and "$-$" regions of the orbital interfere destructively, resulting in a net-zero ionization probability.
+For non-zero-$m$ channels, $\mathcal{W}_\nu(F,\kt=0)\equiv 0$, leading to the appearance of a nodal ring corresponding to zero initial momenta ($\kt=0$) in the PMDs of sub figures (c2) and (d2).
+Under these conditions, ionization is suppressed, and the first-order channels ($m=\pm 1$) dominate the contribution to the ionization probability.